 I offer a range of classes for different abilities and preferences, including chair classes for those who want to start exercise but find it hard to stand; Yoga for Bones and Standing Pilates Circuit for those with bone density issues, Feldenkrais for those who want to learn in a very quiet, mindful way.

 I also have a range of Pilates classes which are very popular for releasing tension in backs, shoulders and hips.

 Or you could try Relax-and-Restore-Sleep, a class for anyone affected by sleep issues or Face Yoga which is particularly popular for releasing tight, painful jaws (TMJ), headaches and can also help to release emotions of stress and improve mood.

 We know that exercise can help to improve many health issues – and even if it might not heal the health issue itself, exercise makes us feel better, improve our mood and improve our sleep and well-being.

 But exercise has to be right for us and our particular situation and preference – not everyone is able to run a marathon or maybe even walk to the bus stop.
 And not everyone enjoys dance, whilst others really dislike a mindful, meditative class.
-Adapting movement for different people and to different abilities is my passion.
+I love adapting movement and exercise for different people and to different abilities.

 I have specific interest, qualifications and expertise in the following areas of rehabilitation and offer a wide range of exercise classes and one-to-one sessions for different fitness levels, meditation or breathing classes: